apache/doris/docs/en/administrator-guide/config/fe_config.md

 MasterOnly：true

 Used to limit the maximum number of partitions that can be created when creating a dynamic partition table,  to avoid creating too many partitions at one time.
-The number is determined by "start" and "end" in the dynamic partition parameters.。
+The number is determined by "start" and "end" in the dynamic partition parameters..

 ### grpc_max_message_size_bytes